 Official State Game Bird of Massachusetts

-The male can grow up to four feet tall and weigh well over 20 pounds.
-Hens may be almost as tall but usually weigh no more than 12-14 pounds.
+A true native American, the eastern wild turkey (Meleagris gallopavo silvestris) is the largest and most widely distributed of the six recognized subspecies of wild turkey in North America.
+The male (or Tom) can grow up to four feet tall and weigh well over 20 pounds.
+Hens may be almost as tall, but usually weigh no more than 12-14 pounds.

 Toms have nothing to do with the poults (baby turkeys), leaving all nesting and rearing chores to the female.
 A turkey hen lays 9-12 eggs in a shallow nest where she incubates her clutch for about 28 days.
 She then leads her newly hatched brood to forage for insects, berries and seeds.